wilkie/blog/posts/code-of-code-ethics.md

 This will work well in an organization that can help relocate a worker from one company to another.
 Companies have a vested interest in supporting a community that performs maintenance labor on collectively useful software and will be expected, beyond its ethical duties, to fund its ongoing operating costs in order to be held in good standing.

+Do you want to be the tech company that does not have the approval of the tech collective that assesses tech ethics?
+We need to create this anxiety in order to alleviate our own.

 ## In Summary